Feb 4 2012

 Pinewood Derby Car Wheel Shaver

-Shave time off of your
+Shave time off of your pinewood derby runs

 Out of round wheels cause improper alignment at speed causing the axle to raise and drop.
 This vibration will slow your car and cause it to pull to one side.